Automobile Liability in Tennessee as published in Volume 1, Issue 4, September 2000 Legal Update Newsletter and TRIAL Magazine 2004.

 The law often uses terms such as “vicarious liability” or “Respondeat Superior”.
 Simply put, under some circumstances, the injured party can sue upstream to the owner of the vehicle, owner of the company, head of the household, or parent.
 There may be another party not directly involved in the accident who may be liable because of ownership or a particular relationship to the driver.

 One of the most common illustrations of this is the situation of an employee and employer.
 An employee who was driving a company vehicle, while in the course and scope of employment and who injured someone, subjects the employer to responsibility for their acts and failures to act.
-Thus, when a truck driver runs over a family of four, not only the truck driver is sues, but the company which employs him is also made a party.
+Thus, when a truck driver runs over a family of four, not only the truck driver is sued, but the company which employs him is also made a party.

 o FAMILY PURPOSE DOCTRINE